Scottish Power Business Energy

 Scottish Power provides various payment methods to ensure convenience and flexibility for their business customers.
 Payment options include direct debit, which can be set up for fixed monthly amounts, ensuring predictable budgeting.
 Businesses can also pay via bank transfer, credit or debit card.

-Scottish Power alerts businesses to renew their contract, switch to a new tariff, or move to another business energy supplier at the end of a contract term.
+Scottish Power alerts businesses to renew their contract, switch to a new tariff, or move to another energy supplier at the end of a contract term.
 If no action is taken, customers may be placed on their variable tariff, which features higher rates.

 Scottish Power conducts credit checks when setting up new contracts to assess business creditworthiness and determine payment terms.
 Based on the results, Scottish Power may require a security deposit or offer alternative payment arrangements to manage risks.